Nextiva / Blog / VoIP

 Analog telephone that ran on POTS (via Quino Al)

-What Is a POTS Line Used for?
+What Is a POTS Line Used For?

 POTS lines aren’t entirely outdated yet.
 They’re used for consistent, secure, and straightforward communication.
 Let’s look at a few common use cases: